quangloc99/quangloc99.github.io/posts/polygon-codeforces-tutorial/index.md

 ### _But I want to add the examples now!_

-I usually wait until [the validator](#test-validation) and [the model solution](#model-solution) ready to add the example tests.
+I usually wait until [the validator](#test-validation) and [the model solution](#the-model-solution) ready to add the example tests.
 That way, only the input data of the example tests need to be entered.
 Polygon will validate the example test, as well as generate the output for us.